github/docs/content/rest/overview/resources-in-the-rest-api.md

 User-Agent: Awesome-Octocat-App
 ```

-cURL sends a valid `User-Agent` header by default.
-If you provide an invalid `User-Agent` header via cURL (or via an alternative client), you will receive a `403 Forbidden` response:
+curl sends a valid `User-Agent` header by default.
+If you provide an invalid `User-Agent` header via curl (or via an alternative client), you will receive a `403 Forbidden` response:

 ```shell
 $ curl -IH 'User-Agent: ' {% data variables.product.api_url_pre %}/meta